MarkLee7925/Bank-Stock-Prices-Prediction/README.md

 ## DISCLAIMER:

-This project is for illustration purposes ONLY!
-It was never meant to be used for any financial consultation or advice in any way.
+This project is for illustration purposes only!
+Any results shown should never be used for financial consultation or guidance whatsoever.
 Please consult your local financial advisor for any advice or concerns.

 ## References: